SonySemiconductorSolutions/aitrios-refapp-zone-detection/README.md

 ### Prepare a device on AITRIOS Console

 To run this reference solution you need to have a CSV26 camera to be enrolled to your project in the Aitrios Console.
 In addition, it should have deployed a zone detection Edge application and a compatible object detection AI model.
-These artifacts should first be obtained locally, then imported to the Console and finaly be deployed on device.
+These artifacts should first be obtained locally, then imported to the Console and finally be deployed on device.

 > _Note_ </br>
-> For basic device and console operation, please refer to the [**Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/) and [**Console User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).
+> For basic device and console operation, please refer to the [**Console V2 Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/device-setup-guide) and [**Console V2 User Manual**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/console-user-manual), or [**Console V1 Device Setup Guide**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/device-setup-guide/) and [**Console V1 User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).

 #### Create and deploy artifacts

 The reference solution requires a model and an edge application to be deployed on the device.
 In some cases, the process for obtaining and deploying these artifacts varies between versions of Console for AITRIOS, V1 and V2.
-When applicable, such differentce is directly indicated in further description.
+When applicable, such difference is directly indicated in further description.

 ##### AI Model
-- In order to obtain the model, follow the description in [ai_model/model.md](https://github.com/SonySemiconductorSolutions/aitrios-sample-application-reference/blob/main/ai_model/model.md) of this repository.
+- In order to obtain the model, follow the description in [ai_model/model.md](./ai_model/model.md) of this repository.
 The AI model is obtained as a `packerOut.zip` or `yoloXXX_imx.onnx` file and needs to be imported to the AITRIOS Console and then deployed to the device.
-- To import the AI model into **Console**, follow the [PyTorch Model Deployment Guide](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/pytorch-model-deployment-guide?version=2025-02-03) from AITRIOS | Developer Site.
+- To import the AI model into Console, follow the [**Console V2 Deployment Guide for PyTorch AI Model**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/deployment-guide-for-pytorch-ai-model) or [**Console V1 PyTorch Model Deployment Guide**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/pytorch-model-deployment-guide).

 ##### Edge Application

 - In order to get the Edge Application, follow the description in [edge_app/edge_app_v1.md](./edge_app/edge_app_v1.md) of this repository for V1 or the description in [edge_app/edge_app_v2.md](./edge_app/edge_app_v2.md) for V2.
-You will obtain an Edge Application that will need to be imported to the AITRIOS Console and then deployed to the device.

   > **NOTE**<br>
-  > Note that for V1 the Edge Application artifact would be a single file of type `.wasm`/`.aot`, while V2 would result in an Edge Appliction Package.
+  > Note that for V1 the Edge Application artifact would be a single file of type `.wasm`/`.aot`, while V2 would result in an Edge Application Package.

--  For instructions on how to import an Edge Application into **Console**, and how to deploy it to the device check [**Console User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).
+- For instructions on how to import an Edge Application into Console and deploy it to the device, check the [**Console V2 User Manual**](https://developer.aitrios.sony-semicon.com/en/docs/developer-edition/console-v2/console-user-manual) or [**Console V1 User Manual**](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/console-user-manual/).
-    > **NOTE**<br>
-    > At the moment of writing this document the **Console User Manual** only included instructions for importing V1 Edge Applications.
-No documentation was available about importing V2 Edge Applications as Edge Application Packages.

 #### Configure the Edge Application